Skip to Content

 Since we have an electric stove at home, we also use our Coleman Stove when the power goes out.
 Small propane tanks are easy to find at grocery stores, gas stations, and discount stores while traveling.

-If space is tight, like when we’re flying to a destination and renting a car, we swap our two-burner stove for a small backpacking stove and buy fuel when we get where we’re going.
+If space is tight, like when we’re flying to a destination and renting a car, we swap our two-burner stove for this small backpacking stove and buy fuel when we get where we’re going.

 Backpacking stoves usually use a combination of butane and propane.
 This type of fuel is a bit harder to find, but they do sell it at large outdoor, camping, and discount stores.